 Kansas has a corporate income tax, but, at least for recent tax years, no franchise or privilege tax generally applicable to businesses.
 (Technically, Kansas's does have a franchise tax, but it only applies to tax years commencing on or before December 31, 2010; it is now relevant only to businesses that failed to pay the tax in those prior tax years.)
 Thus, unless your business is a traditional corporation (a C corporation), your business itself will not be subject to a state tax on income or net worth.
 However, if income from your business passes through to you personally, that income will be subject to taxation on your personal state tax return.

 Kansas taxes corporation income at a flat rate of 4% of federal taxable income; an additional 3% surtax is charged on taxable income in excess of $50,000.
-(By comparison, Kansas taxes personal income at a series of marginal rates ranging from 3.5% to 6.45%.)
+(By comparison, for 2018, Kansas taxes personal income at a series of marginal rates ranging from 3.1% to 5.7%.)
 Returns are due on the 15th day of the fourth month after the end of the tax year.
 For corporations with a tax year that corresponds to the calendar year, this means April 15th.

 Let's briefly look at additional details for five of the most common forms of Kansas business: corporations (C corporations), S corporations, LLCs, partnerships, and sole proprietorships.